 Foreign currency risk arises from the possibility that future cash flows of financial instruments will fluctuate because of changes in foreign currency exchange rates.

-The foreign currency risk is primarily from movements of the Philippine Peso against US Dollar (US\$).
+The Company's foreign currency risk is primarily from movements of the Philippine Peso (PHP) against United States Dollar (USD) and Singapore Dollar (SGD).